ash-xyz/Galaxy-Zoo/README.md

 NasnetMobile, Rotations of 180 degrees, vertical and horizontal flip, 90/10 split for training and validation data, learning rate = 0.001, 25 epochs, Adam optimizer

-Changed rotation to 90 degrees, MobileNetV2
+Changed rotation to 90 degrees, MobileNetV2, added fully connected layer with dropout, 95/5 split for training/validation data